Scent of a Woman (1992 film): Plot

-Despondent the next morning, Frank is uninterested in any suggestions for the day until Charlie suggests going for a ride.
+Despondent the next morning, Frank is uninterested in any suggestions for the day until Charlie brings up going for a car ride.
 Frank talks a Ferrari salesman into letting them take a convertible for a test ride.
 When on the road, Frank becomes depressed again until Charlie allows him to drive.
 When they are pulled over by a policeman, Frank convinces the officer to let them go without revealing that he is blind.

 After returning the car, Frank again becomes despondent.
 He jaywalks into rushing traffic on Park Avenue and narrowly escapes being struck by multiple cars.
 When they return to the hotel, Frank sends Charlie to buy cigars.
-Charlie leaves but becomes suspicious and returns to find Frank donning his dress uniform, preparing to end his life with his service pistol.
-Frank backs down after Charlie convinces him that he has much to live for and should courageously face his circumstances.
+Charlie leaves but becomes suspicious and returns to find Frank donning his dress uniform and preparing to end his life with his service pistol.
+They scuffle briefly and Frank breaks down.
+He backs down after Charlie convinces him that he has much to live for and should courageously face his circumstances.

 On Monday morning, Charlie and George appear before the Baird disciplinary committee with the whole student body in attendance.
 Frank unexpectedly arrives and sits with Charlie.
 George Jr. provides tentative identifications but claims he was not wearing his contact lenses, so he cannot be positive.

 Charlie refuses to confirm George Jr.'s identification, so Trask recommends his expulsion.
 Frank gives a speech defending Charlie, denounces Baird for not living up to its own standards, and urges the committee to value Charlie's integrity.
 The disciplinary committee places the instigators on probation, denies George credit for naming them, and excuses Charlie from the proceedings.

 As Charlie escorts Frank to his limousine, political science professor Christine Downes, a member of the disciplinary committee, commends Frank for his speech.
-He flirts with her, impressing her by recognising her perfume.
+They flirt and he impresses her by recognizing her perfume.
 Charlie accompanies Frank home, where Frank happily greets his niece's children.